-- Find a Primary Care Provider (PCP), Specialist or health center near you - Find a Behavioral Health Provider near you - Find forms to request one or several EXTRAS - Check out our multimedia health and wellness library - Sign up for your member portal.
-Connect with your health plan anywhere 24/7: - Check your benefits - Choose or change your PCP - Confirm referrals and approvals (authorizations) - View your member ID card - Update your contact information - Create a personal private health record to store information about you - Send us a message when it's convenient for you - Get important information, such as: - How you can file a Grievance or an Appeal - How you have the right to request an External Review (Fair Hearing) if we deny an Appeal, as well as your other rights and responsibilities - How we help you get the best care possible - How we help you get the right care in the right place (Utilization Management) (Note: We never reward our staff for denying care.) - How we use information your Providers give us to connect you with the services you need to help make you better or keep you as healthy as possible (Utilization Review) - How we may collect, use and release information about you and your health (your Protected Health Information) according to our privacy policy - Learn much more!
+- Find a Primary Care Provider (PCP), Specialist or health center near you - Find a Behavioral Health Provider near you - Find forms to request one or several EXTRAS - Check out our multimedia health and wellness library - Sign up for your Member portal at tuftshealthplan.com/memberlogin to: - Connect with your health plan anywhere 24/7 - Check your benefits - Choose or change your PCP - Confirm referrals and approvals (Authorizations) - View or print your Member ID card - o Update your contact information - Create a personal private health record to store information about you - Send us a message when it's convenient for you - Get important information, such as: - \circ $\;$ How you can file a Grievance or an Appeal - How you have the right to request an External Review (Fair Hearing) if we deny an Appeal, as well as your other rights and responsibilities - How we help you get the best care possible - How we help you get the right care in the right place (Utilization Management) (Note: We never reward our staff for denying care.) - How we use information your Providers give us to connect you with the services you need to help make you better or keep you as healthy as possible (Utilization Review) - How we may collect, use and release information about you and your health (your Protected Health Information) according to our privacy policy - Learn much more!